 While individual outliers may have enthusiastically embraced the self-tracking trend (we heard many of these patients and doctors onstage at MedX), the reality is that many more have not and will not.

-As a survivor with ongoing cardiac issues, I call this the “One Damned Thing After Another” phenomenon, when simply taking out the recycling bin can feel like far too much for me to manage on a bad day.
+As a survivor with ongoing cardiac issues, I call this the “One Damned Thing After Another” phenomenon, when simply taking out the recycling bin may feel like far too much for me to manage on a bad day.
+For more on this phenomenon, see: Living With the Burden of Treatment or Healthy Privilege: When You Just Can’t Imagine Being Sick.

 How are health tech startups planning to address this particular demographic?
 Or are they even going to bother?